Meet Andrew K, an autistic man navigating fatherhood for the first (and second) time

 change?
 I felt completely blind.
 While my wife was supportive and understanding, she had no idea how frightened I was not knowing what things would look like or what I would be doing.

-Andrew K and his family
+Andrew and his family during the holidays

 I found that focusing on what I could control—the things in my life outside of the baby that I could plan for—was very helpful.
 Maybe it was willful ignorance, but it seemed like a good coping mechanism to me.
 I focused on my home, my pets, my work, my friends—and my wife really took the lead on baby planning.
 We quickly learned that if she presented me with choices and talked about more concrete decision making when it came to the baby (or better yet, decisions already made), it was much easier for me to wrap my head around.
 “Do you want to hire a painter or spend a weekend painting our spare bedroom?” was much easier for me than “Let’s talk about the nursery!”